arora-aditya/ECE208/README.md

 - DPLL
 - Klee (Bugs in `coreutils`)
 - Graph Vertex Cover to CNF
+  - also includes a secondary algorithm to cross-check our encoding

 ## Utils
 - our own `generateNNF.py` to generate random NNFs